-I assume you are already familiar with the concept of safety cases (assurance cases).
+I assume you are already familiar with the concept of assurance cases.
 If you need some introduction to the subject you can refer to other publications.

-GSN is currently the most widely used notation for safety case argumentation.
+GSN is currently the most widely used notation for assurance case argumentation.
 NOR-STA has been developed independently from GSN and you will find minor differences in the structure of an argument.
 We will go step by step through the process of creating an argument and I will explain the differences and how to manage it.